jingyuanli-hk/classical-lottery-in-action-lean-artifact/README.md

 | `WakkerDebreuKoopmans/*.lean` | Reviewer-sized split proof modules: core, certificates, M2 frontier, construction stack, topology, closure, and audit. |
 | `Wakker/AxiomCheck.lean` | One-file public axiom regression printing the headline theorem surface. |

-This repository intentionally presents the companion as a PDF artifact rather than a TeX source bundle.

 ## Minimal verification

 From the repository root: